 How long does it take to train for a half marathon?

 It takes 12 weeks to train for a half marathon.
-Most people need at least 3 months to train for a half marathon safely.
-This allows for your body to adapt physiologically to the impact of running and to develop the adaptations necessary to run 13.1 miles.
+Most people need at least 3 months to train for a half marathon safely to gradually grow your longer runs.
+This timeframe allows for your body to adapt physiologically to the impact of running and to develop the adaptations necessary to run 13.1 miles.

 Some of these physiological adaptations from half marathon training include: